cwchentw/lightweight-cms/themes/default/README.md

 ### `loadAssets($dest)` Function

+This function accepts one parameter, which presents a destination path to copy assets.

 This theme adapts Sass and Babel as the front end stacks.
 Assets need compilation before deploying to a production environment.
 In this sample code, we call NPM to compile assets and copy their outputs recursively to a destination set by mdcms:

 ```php